A bird greets me for another glorious day

 Recalling love in a 30-yr-old 1-night stand

-You wanted more and I couldn’t give it to you.
+You wanted more, and I couldn’t give it to you.
 I was seeking love, romance, and someone I could be committed to.
 You simply saw me as a “one-night stand.”
 Someone you enjoyed being with for an hour, a night, or just one day in the life of two ships like us meeting briefly on a night at sea.
 Continue reading

-Recalling some cool summers in the army
+Recalling some cool summers in the Army

-Summer always served as a “new beginning” for me when I was in the army.
-I got drafted on the Third of June and did my Basic Training in the hot, dry air of Fort Bragg, North Carolina.
-I can’t tell you how many push-ups I did during the two-month training session as the meanest drill sergeant I ever seen brought fire to my poor soul by running me everywhere and cussing me out to force me into fighting shape.
-Continue reading
+I can’t tell you how many push-ups I did during the two-month training session, as the meanest drill sergeant I ever saw brought fire to my poor soul by running me everywhere and cussing me out to force me into fighting shape.

 The ‘Wisdom I was Born With” is in you

-When I write, I try to tap into the child within.
-I try to “feel” something that I can share with another, be it humorous, educational or shocking.
-I have stories to tell from my past that brought me to this point, and I think they may help another to feel what I feel and to take action even if that action is simply to refrain from acting or even thinking.
+I have stories to tell from my past that brought me to this point, and I think they may help others to feel what I feel and to take action, even if that action is simply to refrain from acting or even thinking.

 Continue reading